9 Ways To Manage Your Own Toxic Behaviours Like a Pro

 2. Track your triggers and the feelings underneath

 Once you have named your patterns, start noticing what happens right before them.
 Is it a specific tone of voice?
 Being ignored?
-Feeling criticised?
+Feeling criticized?
 Running late?
 Alcohol?
 Social media?
 The trigger may be small on the surface, but it usually taps into a deep, hidden, and unconscious fear, such as “I am not enough,” “I will be abandoned,” or “I am losing control.”

 You can keep a simple note on your phone: “What just happened?
 What did I feel in my body?
 What did I tell myself?”
 This is not about blaming anyone else.
 It is about learning how your nervous system reacts.
 When you see the same triggers repeat, your behaviour stops feeling random and starts looking like a pattern that makes sense.